-About How It Works Getting Started FAQ Register Interest →
+About The Vision Alfie Getting Started FAQs Research Register Interest →

 1. Purpose and scope

-This policy covers how Alfie responds to issues that affect the safety, wellbeing, and development of neurodiverse users.
+This policy covers how Alfie responds when a conversation raises a concern for the safety, wellbeing, or development of a neurodiverse young person or their family.
 It explains our approach, our limits, and the escalation pathway to third-party support.

 Spectrum Alpha does not provide clinical, medical, legal, or crisis intervention services.
-Alfie is a thinking partner, not a clinician or an emergency service.
-Where a situation requires human support, Alfie directs the user to appropriate resources and, where relevant, alerts the Spectrum Alpha team for review.
+Alfie is a support tool, not a clinician or an emergency service.
+Where a situation requires human support, Alfie directs people to appropriate resources and, where relevant, alerts the Spectrum Alpha team for review.

 Guiding principle